 Seating

-Capsule Leather Chair
+Capsule Leather Chair Price on request

 Handcrafted in the atelier near Berlin, the Capsule Leather Chair embodies the balance between sculptural form and everyday function.
 Designed for versatility, it serves equally well as a dining or work chair, combining refined craftsmanship with lasting comfort.